endless-sky/endless-sky-wiki/wiki/CreatingSales.md

 Any outfits you list will be appended to the outfits currently in the list you named.
 So, the above example would make two new outfits available on all planets that have the "Syndicate Advanced" outfits.

-# outfitterStocks
+# Outfitter Stock

 ```
-outfitterStock "<name>"
+"outfitter stock" "<name>"
     "<outfit name>"
         quantity <#>
         discount <%##>
 ```
 ```
-outfitterStock "Random Nukes"
+"outfitter stock" "Random Nukes"
     "Nuclear Missile" 50
         quantity 3
         discount 99

 This was added in **v0.10.9**.
 It allows you to make outfits sometimes be in stock on any particular planet.
-The above example would make any planet with the "Random Nukes" outfitterStock have a 50% chance of selling 3 heavily discounted nuclear missiles.
+The above example would make any planet with the "Random Nukes" "outfitter stock" have a 50% chance of selling 3 heavily discounted nuclear missiles.